|By David, inspired by ALL One|

 Curiosity is also a catalyst for creativity.

 I was recently told by physical therapist that many people do not keep their shoulders back.
 According to the therapist, if you look at someone from the side, their shoulders should typically be behind their ears.
 She said that over time, many jobs for many people cause people to lean forward, with shoulders resting in front of their ears.
 Keeping the shoulders relaxed, but behind the ears can help prevent several health issues.
 In order to make that change, I needed to incorporate repetition.
-I sent up reminders every so often to check to make sure shoulders are back.
-It is taking a whole lot of repetition, frequently repeating reminders to keep my shoulders back, for many days, that is finally showing signs of more permanent change; success!
+I set up reminders every so often to check to make sure my shoulders were back.
+It has taking a whole lot of repetition, frequently repeating reminders to keep my shoulders back, for many days, that is finally showing signs of more permanent change; success!
 Repetition, repetition, repetition.

 Consistency helps with change.
 Many dog trainers will say that one key to being a great dog owner is to train your dog with consistency.
 That of course goes with children as well.
 There's a saying that "Insanity is doing the same thing twice and expecting different results."
 Consistency produces consistent results.